codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 You may notice that the dropdown in the expected result has few more items compared to our HTML code snippet.
 They were created using JavaScript.
 Let's add some of your favorite things to the list.
-I tend to give the function a descriptive name `addNewItem` but you can choose any other name that you want.
+We're gonna give the function a descriptive name `addNewItem` but you can choose any other name that you want.

 `JS code:`